-To access a tool, click on the tool or use the shortcut key.
-When selected, the cursor will change, and you will see a set of options for the tool in the Tool Options bar above the Preview window.
-If the selected tool is part of a tool group, you will see the other tools in that group, on the left side of the Tool Options bar.
+To access a tool, click on the tool or use the shortcut key for that tool.
+When selected, the cursor will change, and you will see the tool icon and a set of options for the tool in the Tool Options bar above the Preview window.
+(The tool will be highlighted in your system's accent color.)